tanikajangam/Notifly/README.md

 ---

 ## Demo
-Curious to see it in action?
+Wanna see it in action?
 Watch the demo below:
 **[Notifly Demo Video](https://www.youtube.com/watch?v=-2hijdgaPiI)**

 ---